PayPal's Mobile App Can Make Payments in Stores and More

 To check in, select the store from the app.
 You may see money saving deals that you an select to apply to your purchase, then use a slider in the app to check in.
 The hostess or cashier will verify your identity (you'll need a photo attached to your PayPal account).

 The app will find stores that work with the app in your area.
 You can also use the online store locator where you enter your zip code.
-While there are 4 pages of stores for a large city like San Francisco, I found only a handful for bigger cities in my area.
-PayPal says more stores are being added all the time, as is the case with Google Wallet.
+The number of stores available in your area will vary depending on where you live.
+According to PayPal, more stores are being added all the time, as is the case with Google Wallet.
 Payment apps are catching on, it's just a matter of time before they will be one of the primary methods of payment in retail establishments.

 Send and Receive Money